Voice AI Agent Pricing in India: What to Expect in 2026

 Telephony and number costs

-If you use Bolti's own phone numbers, that's included.
-If you bring your own SIP trunk — Twilio, Plivo, Exotel — you'll pay that carrier's per-minute rate separately.
+If you use Bolti's own phone numbers, that is included.
+If you bring your own SIP trunk — Twilio, Plivo, Exotel — you will pay that carrier's per-minute rate separately.
 For most Indian SMBs, Exotel or Plivo domestic rates run ₹0.50–₹1.50/min on top of the platform fee.

 Provider API keys (if you self-supply)